madeiramcqueen/project-1/README.md

         function winner() {
         code here

-        make new audio element of clapping
+        set a new audio element to clapping
         }

     - Loser --> player loses if they do not match all cards within the clicking max function loser() {
         code here

-        make new audio element of "aww" sound
+        set a new audio element to a hissing cat sound }
-        }